Do you know what the #1 cause of chimney damage is, by far? Here’s a hint: it’s not creosote, it’s not age, and it’s not chimney fires.

 This is why, the sooner you address water damage, the better! …but how can you tell if you have a water problem you should be concerned about?

 - Listen.
-A lot of times, homeowners can hear a dripping or a tink, tink sound in their chimneys, but they can’t see the water.
-Typically, this is water dripping on the damper or the metal firebox.
+A lot of times, homeowners can hear a dripping sound in their chimneys, but they can’t actually see any water.
+Typically, this means water is dripping on the damper or the metal firebox.

 - Look.
 There are visible signs of water damage to keep an eye out for like streaking on the back of the fireplace or a white film on the brick.
-From the outside of your home, look for white streaks on the chimney or rust and staining on the chimney.
-Other visible signs of water damage from the exterior of the home are chunks of mortar missing or pieces of brick laying on your patio, driveway, or roof.
+From the outside of your home, look for discoloration or rust stains throughout the chimney.
+Other visible signs of water damage are missing chunks of mortar, or you might notice pieces of brick laying on your patio, driveway, or roof.
 You’ll want to check for cracks periodically.
 Cracks require immediate action and only get worse if they aren’t filled or repaired, which can lead to structural and safety issues.

 - Follow your nose.
 Sometimes you can’t hear or see water in your chimney, but you can smell it.
 If your chimney smells bad after a big rain, this means water is getting into the chimney and mixing with the creosote.

-If your water damage is caused by the flashing – the sheet metal installed at the base of your chimney where it exits the roof.
-You may notice other visible signs of water damage including:
+And if your water damage is caused by the flashing, the sheet metal installed at the base of your chimney where it exits the roof, you may notice other visible signs of water damage including:

-- water stains on your ceiling close to the chimney
+- water stains on your ceiling and walls close to the chimney

-- water dripping right along the front face of the fireplace – not near the back, but near the front brick
+- water dripping right along the front face of the fireplace, near the front brick

 - buckled shingles that are no longer flat and tight up near the flashing